 About 20 Gauge Ammo

-Introduced in the 1900s by the Parker Brothers, 20 gauge ammo was created as a smaller, lighter alternative to 12 gauge ammunition.
+First introduced in the early 1900s by the renowned Parker Brothers firearms company, 20 gauge shotgun ammunition was developed as a lighter, versatile alternative to the dominant 12 gauge cartridge.

 Common Names for 20 Gauge Shotgun Ammo